Primary underway, but argument over mail election continues

 As of Monday afternoon, Clark County had received 69,238 ballots, with 33,118 from Democrats and 24,451 from Republicans.

 Nevada and its counties had planned an all-mail election for some time.
-But Clark County is the only county adjust its plans after legal pressure from state Democrats, who pushed for ballots to be sent to inactive voters and add two additional in-person voting locations on Election Day, June 9.
+But Clark County is the only county to adjust its plans after legal pressure from state Democrats, who pushed for ballots to be sent to inactive voters and to add two more in-person voting locations on Election Day, June 9.

 The first week of voting saw the state GOP raise the alarm on ballots for the county’s 200,000 inactive voters being mailed to the wrong addresses, with photos of ballots tossed in trash cans and littering apartment mailbox areas.
 If state Democrats get their way and relax signature matching, the GOP claims, then voter fraud would be simple.